-Over the past 20 years, the Asian Health Coalition has aimed to eliminate health disparities among Asian, African, and other immigrant communities by utilizing a collaborative partnership approach to support the development and implementation of culturally and linguistically appropriate health programs and initiatives.
+Over the past 20 years, the Asian Health Coalition has aimed to eliminate health disparities among Asian, Pacific Islander, African, and other communities of color by utilizing a collaborative partnership approach to support the development and implementation of culturally and linguistically appropriate health programs and initiatives.

 The AHC’s priority areas consist of: